punksnotbread/raspberry_radio/README.md

 # raspberry_radio
-Change through internet radios by using a button connected to the RPI via GPIO.
+Change through internet radios by using a button connected to the RPI via GPIO, or via local webserver.

+Radio stations are defined in `library.py`.

+### Setup
 Based on https://pinout.xyz/ , an example setup would be ground on 6, GPIO 14 on 8th pin.

-### Setup
 ```
 python3 -m venv venv
 source venv/bin/activate